Spine Race Winter Kit List

 STARTING CLOTHING and SPARE items Clarifications

-It is expected that you are starting in a full set of clothing appropriate to the conditions at the start of the race or when leaving a Checkpoint Location.
+It is expected that you are starting in a full set of clothing appropriate to the conditions at the or when leaving a Checkpoint Location.

-Any item that is listed on the kit list as a SPARE item is in addition to whatever you are wearing to start or leaving a Checkpoint Location and must be in your pack/vest and not worn.
+Any item that is listed on the kit list as a SPARE item is in addition to whatever you are wearing at the start or leaving a Checkpoint Location and must be in your pack/vest and not worn.

 Example.
 You cannot be wearing your SPARE Insulated Warm Jacket when leaving a CP where your drop bag is accessible, it must be spare